 One year, One Dollar in advance.
-Clubs of ten subscribers for one year will entitle the one making up the club to a copy for one year, free.
+Clubs of ten subscribers for one year will entitle the the making up the club to a copy for one year, free.
 Chicago, April 15, 1866.

+PROSPECTUS

+OF THE

-PROSPECTUS OF THE RELIGIO-PHILOSOPHICAL JOURNAL
+RELIGIO-PHILOSOPHICAL JOURNAL

-THIS WEEKLY NEWSPAPEE will be devoted to the ARTS, SCIENCES, and to the SPIRITUAL PHILOSOPHI.
-It will advocate the equal rights of Men and Women k will plead the cause of the rising generation.
-In fact we had tend to make our journal cosmopolitan in character-a fries of our common humanity, and an advocate of the rights, is-ties and interests of the people.
-This journal will be published by the RELIGIO-PHILOSOPHICAL
+THIS WEEKLY NEWSPAPER will be devoted to

+It will advocate the equal rights of Men and Women will plead the cause of the rising generation.
+In fact w tend to make our journal cosmopolitan in character-s it.

+of our common humanity, and an advocate of the rights

+ties and interests of the people.
+This journal will be published by the